-First and foremost, you need a project plan that both you and your vendor of choice follow and work through.
+First and foremost, you need a project plan that both you and your vendor partner can stick to.

 From a customer’s perspective, it’s mission-critical to explain your business needs and the needs of your team to your vendor partner.
 The right partner tailors your implementation and experience to your specific business case, so you can reach your customer and revenue goals.
-From the perspective of your potential partner (like us) it’s really important that they understand the goals and expected outcomes of our customer.
+From the perspective of your potential partner (like us) it’s really important that vendors understand the goals and expected outcomes of our customers.

 At Sharpen, we recommend every contact center include an agent in the project planning process.
-Your agents are the end-users.
-Their voices need to be heard so you can ensure a smooth transition and foster champions for change.
+Your agents are the end-users of your contact center platform.
+They’re the ones who need to understand and champion your technology changes.
+Listen to them.

 Lastly, step back and identify what you need to make your customer journey successful.
 Don’t overthink it and jump ahead of yourself with shiny, new features clouding your brain.
-Document the key improvements you need to make at the kick-off of your transition.
+Document the key improvements you need to make with your initial transition.
 Then, create a roadmap for how you’ll continue to improve.
 Don’t try to introduce too much, too fast.